dangirsh/libjulia.el/README.md

 ## Compile Emacs

-We need to compile Emacs with module support and with the RTLD\_GLOBAL flag added to dlopen.
+We need to compile Emacs with module support using the `--with-modules` configure option.
+Additionally, we need to add the `RTLD_GLOBAL` flag to the Emacs `dlopen` call, per the [Julia embedding docs](https://docs.julialang.org/en/v1/manual/embedding/index.html#High-Level-Embedding-1).

-WARNING: I can't confirm the dlopen modification will not break loading other shared libraries!
-I haven't seen issues in my configuration.
+**WARNING: I can't confirm the `dlopen` modification will not break loading other shared libraries!** I haven't seen issues in my configuration.

-The requirement for this flag is mentioned here <https://docs.julialang.org/en/v1/manual/embedding/index.html#High-Level-Embedding-1>

-Unfortunately, this requires modifying the Emacs source and recompiling.
-This is the ugliest part of the setup right now, and will hopefully go away.
-Let me know if you have ideas regarding this.
+Unfortunately, adding the `dlopen` flag requires modifying the Emacs source and recompiling.
+This is the ugliest part of the setup right now, and will hopefully go away soon.
+Please let me know if you have ideas on this.

-Assuming you've cloned Emacs to `~/emacs-src`, edit `~/emacs-src/src/dynlib.c` so that `RTLD_GLOBAL` is OR'd to the `dlopen` flags:
+Assuming you've cloned Emacs to `~/emacs-src`, edit `~/emacs-src/src/dynlib.c:dynlib_open` so that `RTLD_GLOBAL` is OR'd to the `dlopen` flags:

     dynlib_handle_ptr
     dynlib_open (const char *path)